Etihad restructures plane purchases amid fiscal turbulence

 - Bellevue house and garage where Jeff Bezos started Amazon up for sale

+It said its remaining orders will be affected by “rescheduling, restructuring or reduction.”
+In its 2013 purchase, Etihad made orders for 87 Airbus and 56 Boeing aircraft.
+Etihad currently has a fleet of 108 aircraft.

+“This will enable the airline to further progress its transformation and adjust to its new operating model,” the airline said.
+“By restructuring a large portion of its previous orders, Etihad can now concentrate on the phased introduction of new aircraft types, enabling an efficient rationalization of its fleet and building a network that connects Abu Dhabi to the world.”

-Etihad made its announcement Thursday amid news from Airbus it would stop producing its iconic double-decker A380 jumbo jet.
+Etihad made its announcement amid news from Airbus that the European plane manufacturer would stop producing its iconic double-decker A380 jumbo jet.

+Emirates, which operates from Dubai International Airport, the world’s busiest for international travel that’s only 115 kilometers (70 miles) away from Abu Dhabi, meanwhile announced a $21.4 billion-valued deal with Airbus.

+Abu Dhabi’s rulers launched Etihad in 2003.
+Last year, Etihad began loaning pilots to Emirates under a new program.